11.1 – The Valuation Ratio

 = 3.24x or 3.24 times

-Hence whenever you feel a particular company is trading at a higher valuation from the P/S ratio perspective, do remember to check the profit margin for cues.
+Whenever you feel a particular company is trading at a higher valuation from the P/S ratio perspective, do remember to check the profit margin for cues.

 Price to Book Value (P/BV) Ratio

-Before we understand the Price to Book Value ratio, we need to understand what the term ‘Book Value’ means.
+Before we understand the Price to Book Value ratio, we need to understand the term ‘Book Value’ means.

 Consider a situation where the company has to close down its business and liquidate all its assets.
 What is the minimum value the company receives upon liquidation?
 The answer to this lies in the “Book Value” of the firm.